Cubical Quad antennas and Delta Loops

 Characteristics of a cubical Quad loop

 Let us take a look at the performance characteristics of the Cubical Quad loop.
-Firstly, due to the vertical stacking of two dipole one might expect the Quad loop to have approximately 2-3dB gain in comparison to a dipole.
+Firstly, due to the vertical stacking of two dipoles one might expect the Quad loop to have approximately 2-3dB gain in comparison to a dipole.
 However, the gain enhancement is much less.
 This is primarily because the effective dipole sections of a quad loop are not straight but bent sections (only 1/4λ horizontal) thus reducing the native gain of each section compared to a full-length straight dipole.
-The net result is that the gain enhancement of Cubical Quad loop is roughly 1.0-1.2dB.
+The net result is that the gain enhancement of the Cubical Quad loop is roughly 1.0-1.2dB.

 Secondly, since unlike a dipole, the quad loop does not have any electrically open ends, it is prone to less static noise with negligible static buildups.
 The Quad loop is usually a bit quieter than a dipole (or a Yagi) and hence offers a more comfortable and a better weak signal receive capabilities. however, there is a caveat that this quieter performance is only noticeable under conditions of high static precipitation.

-Lastly, the Cubical Quad loop also has a more desirable radiation lobe pattern especially for terrestrial HF radio communication and is usually a better DX performer than a dipole.
+Lastly, the Cubical Quad loop also has a more desirable radiation lobe pattern especially for terrestrial HF radio communication, and is usually a better DX performer than a dipole.
 In an array configuration, a Quad array would offer better DX performance than an equivalent Yagi.
 Why is it so?
 The reason is twofold.
 The azimuth lobe pattern width of a Cubical Quad loop would be wider on account of bent-arm dipole segments.
 More importantly, the elevation lobe pattern is more compressed.
-A Quad loop also tends to produce a slightly lower take-off angle due to the vertical stacking effect of the two effective constituent dipole that we have been referring to.
+A Quad loop also tends to produce a slightly lower take-off angle due to the vertical stacking effect of the two effective constituent dipoles that we have been referring to.
 However, this to is not always true and comes into play provided the cubical Quad loop is deployed at a considerable height above ground.

 The above narrative about the broadening of azimuth beamwidth while compression of elevation beamwidth is true in the case of horizontally polarized configuration.
-However, in case of vertically polarized configuration achieved by shifting the feed-point, the roles of azimuth and elevation planes with regard to broadening or compression of lobes is reversed.
+However, in the case of vertically polarized configuration achieved by shifting the feed-point, the roles of azimuth and elevation planes with regard to broadening or compression of lobes is reversed.

 The net result of all the above factors is that a practical Cubical Quad loop offers about 1.0-1.2dB higher gain with a slightly wider SWR bandwidth, lower take-off angle under certain conditions, narrower elevation lobe, wider azimuth beamwidth, and at times a slightly quieter RX antenna.
 The main downside of the Quad loop is that it is a far larger structure which along with spreaders, etc is often mechanically less robust while also offering a much higher wind loading surface area often resulting in a structural failure in event of high wind speed storms.